Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Introduction

 for some $L<1$.
 In this case, $x^k\rightarrow x^\star$ strongly with rate $\|x^k-x^\star\|\le L^k\|x^0-x^\star\|$.
 This classical argument is the Banach contraction principle \cite{banach1922}.
 We say $T\colon\hilbert\rightarrow\hilbert$ is \emph{averaged} if $T=(1-\theta)I+\theta R$ for some nonexpansive operator $R$ and $\theta\in(0,1)$, where $I$ is the identity operator.
 In this case, $x^k\rightarrow x^\star$ weakly for a fixed point $x^\star$ provided that $T$ has a fixed point.
 This result is the Krasnosel'ski\u{\i}--Mann theorem \cite{mann1953,krasnoselskii1955}.
 The assumption of averagedness is stronger than nonexpansiveness and weaker than contractiveness, as illustrated in Figure~\ref{fig:cont-avg-nonexp}.

-We now have a general rubric for proving convergence of a fixed-point iteration: \begin{enumerate} \item Prove the operator $T$ is contractive or averaged. \item Apply the convergence argument of Banach or Krasnosel'ski\u{\i}--Mann, respectively. \end{enumerate} Many, although not all, fixed-point iterations are analyzed through this rubric.
+We now have a general rubric for proving convergence of a fixed-point iteration: \begin{enumerate} \item Prove the operator $T$ is contractive or averaged. \item Apply the convergence argument of Banach or Krasnosel'ski\u{\i}--Mann. \end{enumerate} Many, although not all, fixed-point iterations are analyzed through this rubric.
 Step 2 is routine.
-In this work, we provide a geometric approach for step 1, the more difficult step.
+This work presents a geometric approach to step 1, the more difficult step.